wiKI-admin/Wiki_pages/What_Is_Software_Testing_Wiki.md

     functionality according to the given specification.

 There is one more technique for software testing which is a hybrid model of black and white box testing.
-This method is known as [Grey-box testing]{.underline}, where the tester needs to know the implementation of source code but need not to be an expert in coding.
+This method is known as
+<span class="underline">Grey-box testing</span>, where the tester needs
+to know the implementation of source code but need not to be an expert in coding.

 **Different Levels of Software Testing**